okdar/smartarcs/docs/index.md

 * **'always on' second hand**
 * **heart rate**

-*Note: SmartArcs currently does not support every second screen update on watches with AMOLED screen (Venu® models and D2™ Air)*
+*Note: SmartArcs currently does not support every second screen update on watches with AMOLED screen.*

 ### SmartArcs Origin
 This watchface focuses on time.
 It can display: